Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

 <li>During early testing, inconsistencies in the JSON payload structure (e.g., missing timestamp or location) caused ingestion failures.</li>
 <li>Resolution: Standardized the payload structure and added logging to the simulation script to validate output.</li>

-Blob Storage Output Issues
+4. Blob Storage Output Issues

-The Stream Analytics job didn’t create output files initially because of permission issues with the container.
+<li>The Stream Analytics job didn’t create output files initially because of permission issues with the container.</li>

-Resolution: Corrected storage access roles and confirmed the output path and format (JSON) were properly configured.
+<li>Resolution: Corrected storage access roles and confirmed the output path and format (JSON) were properly configured.</li>

 # Lessons Learned
 Gained hands-on experience working with real-time Azure services, especially how to interconnect IoT Hub, Stream Analytics, and Blob Storage.